bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 <p align="center"><img src="intel-nuc.jpg" alt="Intel NUC"></p>
 <p align="center"><small><i>Photo by <a href="https://unsplash.com/@gabimedia?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Gabriel Vasiliu</a> on <a href="https://unsplash.com/photos/1cIirhlCMts?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></i></small></p>

-Next Unit of Computing (NUC) kits (PC kit without memory and storage) from Intel provide a relatively powerful alternative to Raspberry Pi or similar Mini PCs.
+Next Unit of Computing (NUC) kits (PC kits without memory and storage) from Intel provide a relatively powerful alternative to Raspberry Pi or similar Mini PCs.

 NUCs are available in four skews of Intel x86 processors: Celeron, Core i3, Core i5, and Core i7.
 NUC Extreme could be configured with a Core i9 processor and desktop GPU.

 MiniPCs like Beelink's <a href="https://www.bee-link.net/products/pre-order-beelink-gtr6-6900hx-first-quad-8k-mini-pc" target="_blank">GTR</a>, <a href="https://www.bee-link.net/products/beelink-ser5-mini-pc-amd-ryzen-5-5500u-16g-ddr4-500gb-m-2-2280-nvme-ssd-mini-desktop-computer-4k-60hz-wifi-6-bt5-2-dual-hdmi-type-c-support-2-5-inch-hdd" target="_blank">SER</a>, and <a href="https://www.bee-link.net/products/beelink-sr55-5800h-mini-pc" target="_blank">SR</a> series provide an AMD alternative to NUC in similar form factors.

 ## Limitations of using Mini PCs for Self Hosting
-While MiniPCs are a great staring point for self hosting services, there are still some limitations that you have to keep in mind
+While MiniPCs are a great starting point for self-hosting services, there are still some limitations that you have to keep in mind

 <!-- * Some container images/applications might not have an ARM compatible build -->
 * MiniPCs do provide options for expansion and upgrades but relatively less than a custom PC build or server.
-* You might not be able to run mutliple intensive workloads in parallel.
+* You might not be able to run multiple intensive workloads in parallel.
 * To scale your homelab running on MiniPC you might have to create a cluster of mini PC nodes.

 # Cloud Service Providers (CSPs)
-You can host your serives on VMs provided by Cloud Service Providers (CSPs) like Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
+You can host your services on VMs provided by Cloud Service Providers (CSPs) like Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
 They also provide a static IP for the VM which is useful when you want your service to be publicly available.

 ## Limitations of using CSPs for Self Hosting
 * You are dependent on your CSP for the availability of your services.
 A CSP outage could also mean a service outage.
-* Depending on your workloads and your geographical location, hosting and running a VM round-the-clock might be really expensive due to cloud costs.
+* Depending on your workload and your geographical location, hosting and running a VM round-the-clock might be expensive due to cloud costs.
-* Scaling your lab on cloud could be expensive.
+* Scaling your lab on the cloud could be expensive.

-# Decomissioned Servers/Workstations
+# Decommissioned Servers/Workstations
 <p align="center"><img src="servers.jpg" alt="Servers"></p>
 <p align="center"><small><i>Photo by <a href="https://unsplash.com/@tvick?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Taylor Vick</a> on <a href="https://unsplash.com/photos/M5tzZtFCOfs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></i></small></p>

-Datacenters and IT organizations often decommission server and sell them on secondary market.
-While they might not have enough performance execute current enterprise workloads but they can easily execute your typical homelab workloads.
+Datacenters and IT organizations often decommission servers and sell them on the secondary market.
+While they might not have enough performance to execute current enterprise workloads but they can easily execute your typical homelab workloads.

-Some enterprise features could actually help you in managing your homelab like
+Some enterprise features could help you in managing your homelab like
 * 10 Gigabit Ethernet: If you are running a media streaming service or a video editing file server then having 10GbE could significantly improve your workflow.
-* Intelligent Platform Management Interface (IPMI): A Motherboard with IPMI allows you to access your system's firmware remotely.
-Using this you can diagnose firmware/hardware related issues or install OS without connecting a display or peripherals.
+* Intelligent Platform Management Interface (IPMI): A Motherboard with IPMI allows you to access your system’s firmware remotely.
+Using this you can diagnose firmware/hardware-related issues or install OS without connecting a display or peripherals.
-* Error Correction Code (ECC) memory: ECC memory unlike the non-ECC memory automatically detects and corrects memory errors.
-It is a neccessary feature for critical workloads as it prevents unexpected crashes and outage.
+* Error Correction Code (ECC) memory: ECC memory unlike non-ECC memory automatically detects and corrects memory errors.
+It is a necessary feature for critical workloads as it prevents unexpected crashes and outages.
 * Ability to swap Power Supply Units (PSUs) and storage devices easily.

-## Limitations of using decomissioned servers for Self Hosting
+## Limitations of using decommissioned servers for Self Hosting
 * Replacement for individual components could be scarce or extremely expensive if available.
 * Datacenter servers are usually designed for environments where having a high noise level could be traded off for better cooling.
 This might not be ideal if you want to deploy it in your home.
-* Footprint of a server might be larger than an average PC build.
+* The footprint of a server might be larger than an average PC.
 <!-- * Server hardware can have more power consumption compared to commercial hardware.
 You might not be able to take advantage of that power. -->

 # Custom PC Builds